VIAME/VIAME/README.md

 dependencies alongside itself, or standalone.
 To build VIAME requires, at a minimum, [Git](https://git-scm.com/), [CMake](https://cmake.org/), and a C++ compiler.
-If using the command line, run the following commands, only replacing [source-directory] and [build-directory] with locations of your choice:
+If using the command line, run the following commands, only replacing [source-directory] and [build-directory] with locations of your choice.
+While these directories can be the same, it's good practice to have a 'src' checkout then a seperate 'build' directory next to it:

 	git clone https://github.com/VIAME/VIAME.git [source-directory]